HOW A YOUNG BOY CONQUERED HIS FEARS

 Most importantly his story is a story of love.
 He was able to transform the Jewish world by expressing an unadulterated love to all whom he encountered, irrespective of their condition or circumstances.
 He functioned as a conduit between man and G-d.
 He transmitted G-d’s love for his children to each and every Jew.
 In so doing, hundreds of thousands of Jews, particularly amongst the simple folk in his era, who were neglected by the establishment, reconnected with G-d and their people.

-Tomorrow, the eighteenth day of the month of Elul, marks the anniversary of the day when this great luminary came down into this world.
+This Thursday, the eighteenth day of the month of Elul, marks the anniversary of the day when this great luminary came down into this world.
 Let us get to know this legend, his stories and his teachings.
-Let us get to know ourselves.
+In doing so, let us truly get to know ourselves.